orcasdli/IMU_read_serial/README.md

 # How to use
 Actually you should have known these after some basic ROS learning.
+Make sure you can access the com port.
+Make sure you know the right com name such as "ttyUSB0"

 1. Make your own ROS workspace.
 Install the ROS serial package by `sudo apt-get install ros-<distro>-serial`